sharmapn/DBFSFileCrypto/README.md

 The DBFS encryption solution consists of three parts, all of which are available as separate PL/SQL files in the Github repository
 1. Catalogs.sql - the database tables storing the encryption keys for single-user and multi-user files.
 2. CMSDK_Spatial_Crypt.sql - the encryption-decryption solution is implmented in this PL/SQL package, and
-3. CMSDK_SessionBasedTrogger.sql - the CMSDK user-session based trigger that calls the encryption and decryption procedures from the above CMSDK_SpatialCrypt_package.
+3. CMSDK_SessionBasedTrigger.sql - the CMSDK user-session based trigger that calls the encryption and decryption procedures from the above CMSDK_SpatialCrypt_package.

 This repository contains details about the CMSDK Spatial Crypt in a document and a package containing the code.